linuxboot/book/src/utilities/cpu.md

 Because virtiofs is purely from guest kernel vfs to host kernel vfs, via virtio transport, it has been measured to run at up to 100 times faster.

-We can use virtiofs by specifying virtiofs mounts.
-The cpud will look for an environemnt variable, CPU_FSTAB, which is in fstab(5) format.
-The client can specify an fstab in one of two ways: o via the -fstab switch, in which case the client will populate the CPU_FSTAB variable with the contents of the file o by passing the CPU_FSTAB environment variable, which happens by default
+We can use virtiofs by specifying virtiofs mounts. cpud will look for an environemnt variable, `CPU_FSTAB`, which is in `fstab(5)` format.
+The client can specify an fstab in one of two ways.
+Either via the `-fstab` switch, in which case the client will populate the `CPU_FSTAB` variable with the contents of the file or by passing the `CPU_FSTAB` environment variable, which happens by default.

 On the client side, the file specified via the -fstab takes precedence over any value of the CPU_FSTAB environment variable.
 On the server side, cpud does not